 Oracle Clusterware is the integrated foundation for Oracle Real Application Clusters and the high availability and resource management framework for all applications on any major platform supported for Oracle RAC.
-Over the past 10 or more years, Oracle Clusterware 11g and then Oracle Clusterware 12c provides a high quality platform that enabled high availability and scalability for RAC databases and applications.
-Now, Oracle Clusterware 18c builds on this innovative technology by further enhancing support for larger multi-cluster environments and improving the overall ease of use.
+Over the past 10 or more years, Oracle Clusterware 11g and then Oracle Clusterware 12c and Oracle Clusterware 18c provide a high quality platform that enabled high availability and scalability for RAC databases and applications.
+Now, Oracle Clusterware 19c builds on this innovative technology by further simplifying cluster deployments and improving the overall ease of use.
 Oracle Clusterware is leveraged in the cloud in order to provide enterprise-class resiliency where required and dynamic as well as online allocation of compute resources where needed, when needed.

-Oracle Clusterware 18c introduces significant enhancements and new features focused primarily on ease of use and the reduction of operating overhead.
-A primary benefit is the reduction of the number of IP-addresses required for deployments provided by removing the need for Node VIP's and utilizing a Shared SCAN VIP setup amongst many clusters.
-Of special note is the addition of the capability to patch the GI stack without affecting the local RAC database instance, thus not impacting on the users of that database.
-Significant enhancements have also been made for the Cluster Domains (added in Oracle 12c Release 2), adding the ability to convert Standalone Clusters to Member Clusters and the provisioning of local ACFS file systems on Member Clusters using remote ASM storage services.
+With Oracle Cluserware 18c, we introduced significant enhancements and new features that focused primarily on ease of use and the reduction of operating overhead.
+A primary benefit was the reduction in the number of IP-addresses required for deployments provided by removing the need for Node VIP's and utilizing a Shared SCAN VIP setup amongst many clusters.
+Of special note was the addition of the capability to patch the GI stack without affecting the local RAC database instance, thus not impacting the users of that database.
+Significant enhancements were also made for the Cluster Domains (added in Oracle 12c Release 2), adding the ability to convert Standalone Clusters to Member Clusters and the provisioning of local ACFS file systems on Member Clusters using the remote ASM storage services.
 In addition is the introduction of Cross-Cluster Dependency Protocol Proxies, enabling Clusterware resource dependency management across clusters.

 The standalone deployment model offers greater flexibility in choosing the agent home directory structure and for subsequent agent upgrades.
 The standalone deployment is the preferred installation model and will continue to be available, though support for the bundled agents (those 'bundled' with the release of the Grid Infrastructure software) will continue.